baja-blastoise/metal-archives-lookup/README.md

 # metal-archives-lookup
 A python library for scraping information from the [Metal Archives](https://www.metal-archives.com/) and returning it in formatted text.
 Useful for things like IRC or Discord bots.

+I would consider this an alpha level release.
+Web scraping is an inexact process and the Metal Archives is filled with 20 years of submissions of varying quality.
+Please send the search parameters my way if you encounter unexpected results.

 ## Uses
 This library has functions that search for band, artist, or album pages based on name.
 It returns formatted text, usually in the form of a table.
 I developed this library for use with an IRC or Discord bot.
 Each function scrapes a specific URL based on band/album/artist name input.
 The functions return information as a string, and can be configured to also output the text straight to the console.
 This feature is useful when using the library as part of a bot, so the bot's output can be monitored from the client side.